bucovina painted monasteries travel guide

 Nearest train stations: Radauti, Vatra Moldovitei HC

-Admission fee: 5 lei (1 eur/1.2 usd)
+Admission fee: 5 lei (1 eur/1.2 USD)

 Sucevita was my favorite painted church.
 Its exterior frescoes dating from around 1601 are very well preserved since it was one of the last monasteries to be decorated in the famous Moldavian style of exterior paintings.

-The monastery is located near Sucevita river, in the eponymous village.
-It was built in 1585 by Ieremia Movila, Gheorghe Movila and Simion Movila.
-It features Gothic and Byzantine details, as well as some elements typical to the churches of Bucovina.
-Its most important fresco is Ladder of Virtues.
-Its dominant color is green.
+It features Gothic and Byzantine details, as well as some elements typical of the churches of Bucovina.
+Its most important fresco is Ladder of Virtues and the dominant color is green.

 The interior court of the monastery is surrounded by a tall and wide wall.
 Each of its corners features a defensive tower.